OHDSI/TheBookOfOhdsi/StandardizedVocabularies.md

 ### Concept Codes

 These are the identifiers used in the source vocabularies.
 For example, ICD9CM or NDC codes are stored in this field, while the OMOP tables use the Concept ID as a foreign key into the CONCEPT table.
-The reason is that the name space overlaps across vocabularies, i.e. the same code can exist in different vocabularies with completely different meanings (see Table \@ref(tab:code1001))
+The reason is that the name space overlaps across vocabularies, i.e. the same code can exist in different vocabularies with completely different meanings (see Table \@ref(tab:code1001)) \index{concept!code}

 Table: (\#tab:code1001) Concepts with identical Concept Code 1001, but different Vocabularies, Domains and Concept Classes.